limo39/kwenda/README.md

 - Only integer arithmetic (no floating-point)
 - No arrays or complex data structures
 - Single-file programs only
-- No function parameters (except main)
 - Limited operator precedence (use parentheses for complex expressions)
+- No function overloading
+- No recursive function optimization
 - No labeled break/continue (only affects innermost loop)

 ## 🔮 Future Enhancements